mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Each MLS session uses a single ciphersuite that specifies the following primitives to be used in group key computations:

-* A hash function
+* A hash function;
-* A Diffie-Hellman finite-field group or elliptic curve
+* A Diffie-Hellman finite-field group or elliptic curve (ART);
+* A key encapsulation mechanism (TreeKEM).

-The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the hash function to key pairs for the Diffie-Hellman group.
+The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the hash function to key pairs for the asymmetric encryption scheme.

 Public keys and Merkle tree nodes used in the protocol are opaque values in a format defined by the ciphersuite, using the following four types:

 ~~~~~
 uint16 CipherSuite;
-opaque DHPublicKey<1..2^16-1>;
+opaque PublicKey<1..2^16-1>;
 opaque SignaturePublicKey<1..2^16-1>;
 opaque MerkleNode<1..255>
 ~~~~~